B-UMMI/chewBBACA_tutorial/README.md

 `chewBBACA.py ExtractCgMLST -i cgMLST_all.tsv -o cgMLST_25 -g removedGenomes_25.txt`

 ## Minimum Spanning Tree

 `analysis_all/cgMLST_25/cgMLST.tsv` was uploaded to [Phyloviz online](https://online.phyloviz.net) and can be accessed [here](https://online.phyloviz.net/main/dataset/share/cfab1610a3ca3a80cf9c139e436ce741fc5fa29dcc5aeb3988025491d7194044fc73f5284eafad8356322fb0e29e50d6e06d5808ae369a2b37d1ece96e4e716d8d7eeb5c85a5a30c5d3d63bf014643013fa981108bd5bfbacf0a145ab41656a9a67c489b878cb0aa9f2de534ee81b201e198)

 ## Genome Quality analysis

 Since the quality of the used assemblies was not confirmed, it is possible that some of the assemblies included were of low quality.
 A general analysis of the assemblies show a N50 variation that ranges from 8055 to over 2.2M, while the number of contigs ranges between 1 and 553.
 These results made us suspect that the quality of the genomes could have affected the allele call results and consequently caused a significant drop in the number of loci detected as present in all genomes.

 As stated previously, to obtain the cgMLST schema, some genomes (n=62) had to be removed since they were extremes cases of missing data.
 In order to assess the possible reason for their poor allele call performance, two plots were built.
 The removed genomes were then highlighted and dashed lines were drawn linking the values for the same genomes.

 The first plot represents the total number of bp in contigs with a size >10 kbp and the N50 of the assemblies, sorted by decreasing values.

 ![Genome Analysis](http://i.imgur.com/I0fNqtd.png)
 [larger image fig 3](http://i.imgur.com/I0fNqtd.png)

-The second plot represents the total number of contigs and the number of contigs >10 kbp
+The second plot represents the total number of contigs and the number of contigs >10kbp.

 ![Genome Analysis 2](http://i.imgur.com/fabxi0Z.png)
 [larger image fig 4](http://i.imgur.com/fabxi0Z.png)

 [See interactive plot online](http://im.fm.ul.pt/chewBBACA/GenomeQual/AssemblyStatsStack.html)

-At first sight, most of the removed genomes (56/62) were located on the lower range of N50 and bp in contigs >10 kbp (fig.3) and the higher number of contigs (fig.4)
+At first sight, most of the removed genomes (56/62) were located on the lower range of N50 and bp in contigs >10 kbp (fig.3) and the higher number of contigs (fig.4).

-The 5 genomes that were outside this pattern were individually checked :
+The 5 genomes that were outside this pattern were individually checked:

 1. **GCA_000186445.1** [here](https://www.ncbi.nlm.nih.gov/assembly/GCA_000186445.1) - 21 contigs but only 1 is above 10k (Scaffold with lot of Ns, 134 real contigs)
 2. **GCA_000221325.2** [here](https://www.ncbi.nlm.nih.gov/assembly/GCA_000221325.2)- NCBI curated it out of RefSeq because it had a genome length too large